bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/29-Daniel.md

 ^24^ “Seventy weeks are decreed on your people and on your holy city, to finish disobedience, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the most holy.

-^25^ “Know therefore and discern that from the going out of the commandment to restore and build Jerusalem to the Anointed One,+ 9:25 “Anointed One” can also be translated “Messiah” (same as “Christ”). the prince, will be seven weeks and sixty-two weeks.
+^25^ “Know therefore and discern that from the going out of the commandment to restore and build Jerusalem to the Anointed One,^*^ the prince, will be seven weeks and sixty-two weeks.
 It will be built again, with street and moat, even in troubled times. ^26^ After the sixty-two weeks the Anointed One+ 9:26 “Anointed One” can also be translated “Messiah” (same as “Christ”). will be cut off, and will have nothing.
 The people of the prince who come will destroy the city and the sanctuary.
 Its end will be with a flood, and war will be even to the end.
 Desolations are determined. ^27^ He will make a firm covenant with many for one week.
 In the middle of the week he will cause the sacrifice and the offering to cease.
 On the wing of abominations will come one who makes desolate; and even to the decreed full end, wrath will be poured out on the desolate.”
+^[9:25 “Anointed One” can also be translated “Messiah” (same as “Christ”).]

 # 10
 ^1^ In the third year of Cyrus king of Persia a message was revealed to Daniel, whose name was called Belteshazzar; and the message was true, even a great warfare.
 He understood the message, and had understanding of the vision.